 For most couples, finances are shared.
 Income from either spouse is for the family, and debt for either spouse is treated as a shared obligation.

 Because of this shared effort to pay off the loan, cosigning in a refinanced or consolidated loan sounds like a no brainer.
-By using the combined income of the couple, they are able to get the lowest possible interest rate and get the debt paid off faster.
+Cosigning means combining incomes and increasing the odds of an approval and better interest rates.

 Reason #1: Getting Credit in the Future

 Suppose you and your spouse are buying a new car for $25,000.
 If you both cosign on the car loan, that $25,000 loan will appear on both credit reports.
 When the time comes to apply for a mortgage, or any other credit, lenders will look at your debt-to-income ratio.
 The monthly payment on that car loan will have a negative impact on your personal debt-to-income ratio.
 It will have the same consequence for your spouse.

 Reason #2: Divorce

 The last thing a married person wants to think about is divorce.
 However, with the divorce rate at its current level, it is a possibility that should be considered in financial planning.
 Many couples choose to get a prenuptial agreement for this very reason.

 Cosigned debt gets extremely ugly in a divorce… especially student loans.
 There are several factors that contribute to this issue.

 First, student loans usually cannot be discharged in bankruptcy.
 Because bankruptcy is often a consequence of a divorce, it is worth noting that student debt can linger long after the credit cards, car payments, and mortgage are eliminated.